batiste/meta-parser-generator/README.md

 Meta Parser Generator will help you generate an efficient parser using a grammar and a token definition.
 Meta programming is used to generate a single self contained parser file.

-The JavaScript call stack is used by those functoins within the parser.
-So if you design a very recursive inefficient grammar you might trigger a "Maximum call stack size exceeded" error for a large input.

 This code has been extracted from https://github.com/batiste/blop-language

 ## Characteristics